Isaac Allerton: Life in Plymouth Colony

 Allerton also brought some unscrupulous persons from England to the colony.
 One was John Lyford, intended as a pastor for the Plymouth church and another was Thomas Morton, his clerk.
 Morton was eventually deported twice for his transgressions but came back because William Brewster was his father-in-law.

 This pattern of incompetence continued when, upon his return in 1630, it was revealed that Allerton had also failed to bring much needed supplies.

 Plymouth had built a trading posts at Pentagoet and in 1630 Allerton built his own trading post there (near Castine) putting Edward Ashley in charge.
 This man was also disreputable and eventually replaced with another agent in mid-1631 after a Pentagoet local gave a disposition in Plymouth.
 Although Allerton had begun honestly handling the colony's business dealing he wound up enriching himself greatly at the colony's expense and was finally removed from his position.

-In September 1631 Allerton moved from Plymouth and settled at Marblehead Neck in Salem Harbor.
+In September 1631 Allerton moved from Plymouth and settled at Marblehead Neck between Marblehead Harbor and Massachusetts Bay.

 Under the year 1631 in colony records William Bradford wrote "Mr. Allerton doth wholly desert them (the people of Plymouth Colony) having brought them into the briars, he leaves them to get out as they can … and sets up a trading house behind Penobscot to cut off trade from there also."

 By 1633 Allerton had set up yet another trading post in Machias, but lost it with the Treaty of Saint-German-en-Laye of 1632, when England ceded most of the Maine coast to France.
 Charles La Tour arrived, killing some of Allerton's men and bringing goods and also prisoners to Port Royal to be ransomed.